 What Is Anger Therapy?
 When To See A Counselor To Get A Handle On Your Emotions

 If you are constantly struggling with anger issues, it might be time to get some professional help.
 Getting a handle on your emotions can greatly improve your life and your happiness.
-You will no longer have to worry about your friends and family members walking on eggshells around you.
+You no longer have to worry about your friends and family members walking on eggshells.

 Additionally, in anger therapy, you will learn techniques to get a handle on your emotions.
 These are skills that you will carry with you for your entire life.
 They can be used in relationships, at work, and play.
 You deserve to understand why you feel the way you do and how to control it.
 You will get a whole new lease on life with this knowledge.

 Anger therapy is a targeted approach to dealing with anger issues.
 It offers coping skills, grounding techniques, and general advice regarding the way you feel and what you can do about it.

 Anger therapy is especially helpful to those who are open-minded to try something to get their emotions under control.
 The process is not perfect, but with some trial and error, it does have great success.
 You might be a good candidate for anger therapy if you experience any of the following issues:

 - Inability to control negative emotions

 - Difficulty refraining from violence to solve problems

 - Unable to avoid arguing with a partner or spouse

 - Extreme feelings of anger surrounding small things